highmobility/hmkit-python-workspace/README.md

 This repository is a development workspace for generating Python bluetooth installable sdk [Hmkit Python SDK](https://github.com/highmobility/hmkit-python/) from all the dependencies.

-It has been tested on Raspbian Pi Zero W.
+It has been tested on Raspbian Pi Zero W and Pi 3 Model B+.

 ## Getting started